ROH World Six-Man Tag Team Championship: Reigns

-There have been 14 reigns shared among 12 teams and 33 wrestlers.
-The Kingdom (Matt Taven, T. K. O'Ryan & Vinny Marseglia) were the inaugural champions and they have the record with the most reigns at three as a team, while individually Vinny Marseglia/Vincent has the most reigns with four.
+There have been 19 reigns between 14 teams composed of 37 individual wrestlers, and two vacancies.
+The Kingdom (Matt Taven, T. K. O'Ryan, and Vinny Marseglia) were the inaugural champions and they have the most reigns as a team at three, while individually, Vinny has the most reigns at four (by the time of his fourth reign, his ring name was changed to Vincent).